stashgg/stash-unity/Assets/Stash.Popup/README.md

 > Note: Opt-in dialog requires unique URL you can obtain from Stash Studio.

 Use `OpenPopup()` for dynamic payment channel selection opt-in dialogs controlled by Stash.
-Handle the `OnOptinResponse` event that return the player's preffered selection:
+Handle the `OnOptinResponse` event that returns the player's preferred selection:

 ```csharp
 void ShowPaymentChannelSelection()